 4. The term "University premises" shall mean buildings or grounds and any property, personal or real, which are owned, leased, operated, controlled, or supervised by Washburn.

 5. The term "University community" shall mean persons and organizations associated with the University, including, but not limited to, students and employees of the University; affiliated organizations and employees; and athletic boosters.

 6. The term "University-sponsored activity" shall mean any activity on or off University premises that is initiated, aided or supervised by the University.

-7. The term "hearing officers" shall mean the Dean of Students (or his/her designee), the Director of Residential Living (or his/her designee), the Residence Halls Judicial Board, or the University Judicial Board.
+7. The term "hearing officers" shall mean the Associate Vice President for Student Life (or his/her designee), the Director of Residential Living (or his/her designee), the Residence Halls Judicial Board, or the University Judicial Board.